Liyubov/mobility_analysis_openhumans/README.md

 Erasmus travels is a subnetwork of the first network a., since most of the time students are taking flights while travelling.

+### notebook analysis_of_trajectories.ipynb
+We analyze random trajectory (can be uploaded from the file or can be randomly generated) using standard methods of stochastic processes.

 The questions we consider here are: